jonathanwvd/awesome-industrial-datasets/datasets/Battery/Panasonic 18650PF Li-ion Battery Data/README.md

 # [Panasonic 18650PF Li-ion Battery Data](https://data.mendeley.com/datasets/wykht8y7tg/1#folder-df7a873b-ae5f-4a63-ab5c-8f9792b59429)

-191.1 MB (compressed)

-A brand new 2.9Ah Panasonic 18650PF cell was tested in an 8 cu.ft. thermal chamber with a 25 amp, 18 volt Digatron Firing Circuits Universal Battery Tester channel.

  ![](https://img.shields.io/badge/sector-battery-ff69b4.svg)  ![](https://img.shields.io/badge/labeled-no-red.svg)  ![](https://img.shields.io/badge/time--series-yes-blue.svg)  ![](<https://img.shields.io/badge/simulation-no-red.svg>)

+## Source

+The included tests were performed at the University of Wisconsin-Madison by Dr. Phillip Kollmeyer (phillip.kollmeyer@gmail.com).
+If this data is utilized for any purpose, it should be appropriately referenced.

-#### Data Set Information
+## Data Set Information

 | Data Set Characteristics | Attribute Characteristics | Associated Tasks |
 | ------------------------ | ------------------------- | ---------------- |
 | Multivariate             | Real                      | Regression       |

+191.1 MB (compressed)

+A brand new 2.9Ah Panasonic 18650PF cell was tested in an 8 cu.ft. thermal chamber with a 25 amp, 18 volt Digatron Firing Circuits Universal Battery Tester channel.

 A series of tests were performed at five different temperatures, as follows (battery charged after each test at 1C rate to 4.2V, 50mA cut off, with battery temperature 12degC or greater):